Esquire’s Portrait of the 21st Century, 2008, CUBE

 — David Granger, Editor-in-Chief, Esquire

-Portraiture has historically been a means to immortality for the sitter.
+Generally, portraiture has historically been a means to immortality for the sitter.
 Traditionally portraits are staged, single moments bound by the time in which the individual modeled for the artist.
-Lincoln Schatz builds on this tradition with a new multi-disciplinary work, CUBE, that combines attributes of architecture, sculpture, new media, relational aesthetics, and performance to create contemporary portraits through video and computer technology.
+However, Lincoln Schatz builds on this tradition with a new multi-disciplinary work, CUBE that also questions it’s truth.
+CUBE combines attributes of architecture, sculpture, new media, relational aesthetics, and performance.
+The resulting work is an exploration of contemporary portraits through video and computer technology filmed at Hearst Tower.

-CUBE, a 10’ x 10’ translucent architectural structure, extends from the artist’s formal background as a sculptor and draws on his more recent practice in generative video memory artworks.
-CUBE is designed with 24 video cameras mounted at varying heights within the structure.
-During a one-hour sitting, digital capture from each video camera is streamed to a computer that houses the artist’s specially designed software.
-The resulting portrait is compiled from thousands of randomly selected video files; these infinitely reconfiguring images are presented on a plasma screen powered by a computer.
-Through this process, 24 cameras generate a 24-hour rendering that extends beyond the historical notions of portraiture as a static image and creates a lasting record that is wholly dynamic in its ability to reconfigure images and reorder time.
+CUBE, a 10’ x 10’ translucent architectural structure.
+CUBE extends from the artist’s formal background as a sculptor and draws on his more recent practice in generative video memory artworks.
+To start, Schatz mounts 24 cameras at varying heights on the outside of the CUBE.
+After that, the cameras send a video stream to an attached computer.
+In addition, this computer houses the artist’s specially designed software.
+Following on the recording sessions, thousands of randomly selected video files are used in real time to create each portrait.
+A plasma screend displays the finished artwork.
+As a result of the filming process, 24 cameras will generate a 24-hour rendering.
+For Schatz, CUBE extends beyond the historical notions of portraiture as a static image.
+Finally creating a lasting record that is wholly dynamic in its ability to reconfigure images and reorder time.

-Acknowledging the tradition of portraits as biographical, CUBE subjects are encouraged to represent their personalities, interests and values in whatever capacity they choose.
-The artist collaborates with the participants to help them develop their own conceptual approach to an hour in the CUBE.
+CUBE acknowledges the tradition of portraits as being biographical.
+Moreover, Schatz encourages his subjects to represent their personalities, interests and values in their portrait.
+As a result, the artist collaborates with the participants to help them develop their approach to an hour in the CUBE.

-The entire project, Esquire’s Portrait of the 21st Century, was filmed in Hearst Tower’s newly opened lobby space.
+Filming for Esquire’s Portrait of the 21st Century, transpired in Hearst Tower’s newly opened lobby space.
 In 2010, Smithsonian’s National Portrait Gallery acquired the full project, Esquire’s Portrait of the 21st Century, and is now a part of their permanent collection.
-Allowing for an incredible platform to film on.
-Please click any of the images below to learn more about the subjects featured in Esquire’s Portrait of the 21st Century video project.
+And finally, please click any of the images below to learn more about the subjects featured in Esquire’s Portrait of the 21st Century video project.